 The de facto OS solution for a RDBMS, which I have used for many JVM apps.

-BigQuery: skilled
+BigQuery: experienced

 Both a consumer (directly and from Google Cloud Dataflow / Apache Beam) and producer (batch loading data from Google Cloud Storage) of data.